voddo01/Getting-and-Cleaning-Data-Course-Project/README.md

 This Contains the script that I used to clean the Human Activity Recognition using Smartphones dataset as found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones#

 The final product is written as a .txt file, reading it in will require "header = TRUE" when using read.table.
+The final product is included as both a .txt file and .csv

+The Features_info.txt file includes the units of measurement as well as the variables in our data frame, which consist of the standard deviation and means of each measurement.

 Everything below is the code in run_analysis.R with commentary so that you can follow my thought process in each step